Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Order of the minimum guaranteed solution lifespan

 so that by Young's inequality

 which can be rearranged to the desired estimate \eqref{eq07ge}.
 In particular, this estimate provides a uniform bound in $t$ which ensures the global existence of solutions for all $t>0$. \end{proof}

+\begin{remark}[Lack of global existence for gAL on a finite lattice] Unlike the case of the modified gDNLS lattice \eqref{mgdnls}, a global existence result for the finite-dimensional modified gAL lattice \eqref{mgal}, valid at least for a suitable size of initial data or for a suitable range of exponents, does not appear to be attainable at present.
+Such a result would rely on the derivation of an appropriate conservation law for the modified gAL system.
+We note that, even in the case of zero boundary conditions, the gAL lattice possesses the non-trivial conserved quantity \cite{PGKgAL,JMPClo}

+where $_2F_1(a,b,c;z)$ is the Gauss hypergeometric function.
+In light of this conserved quantity for the gAL with zero boundary conditions, the derivation of a conservation law for the modified gAL lattice \eqref{mgal} is of independent interest and will be pursued elsewhere. \end{remark}

-We conclude this section with the analogue of Theorem \ref{dnls-life-t} for the modified gAL equation \eqref{mgal}.
-In particular, the local well-posedness of Theorem \ref{lwp-gal-t-2} readily implies the following result relating the lifespan of solutions to the modified gAL equation with the size of the associated initial data and background.
-As the proof is entirely analogous to the one of Theorem \ref{dnls-life-t}, we omit it for brevity.
+We conclude this section with the analogue of Theorem~\ref{dnls-life-t} for the modified gAL equation \eqref{mgal}.
+In particular, the local well-posedness results of Theorems~\ref{lwp-gal-t} and \ref{lwp-gal-t-2} imply the following result relating the lifespan of the modified gAL solutions with the size of the associated initial data and background.